 With the development of Web 2.0 platforms – blogs, document‑sharing websites, forums, and virtual worlds – the difference between the user and the creator has blurred.
 Internet users can create large portions of web content, such as blog posts, videos, and photo galleries.
 Identifying, filtering, and labelling ‘improper’ websites is becoming a complex activity.
 While automatic filtering techniques for texts are well developed, automatic recognition, filtering, and labelling of visual content are still in the early development phase.

 The legal vacuum in the field of content policy provides governments with high levels of discretion in deciding what content should be blocked.
 Since content policy is a sensitive issue for every society, the adoption of legal instruments is vital.
-National regulation in the field of content policy may provide better protection for human rights and resolve the sometimes ambiguous roles of ISPs, enforcement agencies, and other players.
-In recent years, many countries have introduced content policy legislation.
+National regulation in the field of content policy could bring a more predictable legal situation beneficial for the business sector, ensure a better protection of human rights for citizens, and reduce the level of discretion that governments currently enjoy.
+However, as. the border between justified content control and censorship is delicate and difficult to enshrine in legislation, this tension is increasingly being resolved in the courtroom, for example regarding the role of social media outlets in terrorist activities.

-At international level, the main initiatives arise in European countries with strong legislation in the field of hate speech, including anti-racism and anti-Semitism.
+In response to the increased sophistication with which terrorists manage their activities and promote their ideologies online, multilateral forums have started addressing ways to limit harmful content (e.g. the G7, the UN Security Council, and the United Nations Office on Drugs and Crime).
+At the regional level, the main initiatives have arisen in European countries with strong legislation in the field of hate speech, including anti-racism and anti-Semitism.
 European regional institutions have attempted to impose these rules on cyberspace.
-The primary legal instrument addressing the issue of content is the Council of Europe’s Additional Protocol to the Convention on Cybercrime, concerning the criminalisation of acts of a racist and xenophobic nature committed through computer systems (2003).
-On a more practical level, the EU introduced the EU Safer Internet programme which includes the following main points:
+The primary legal instrument addressing the issue of content is the Council of Europe Additional Protocol to the Convention on Cybercrime (2003), concerning the criminalisation of acts of racist and xenophobic nature committed through computer systems.
+On a more practical level, the EU adopted the European Strategy to Make the Internet a Better Place for Children in 2012.

 The Organization for Security and Co-operation in Europe (OSCE) is also active in this field.
-Since 2003, it has organised a number of conferences and meetings with a particular focus on freedom of expression and the potential misuses of the Internet (e.g. racist, xenophobic, and anti-Semitic propaganda).
+Since 2003, it has organised a number of conferences and meetings with a particular focus on freedom of expression and the potential misuses of the Internet (e.g. racist, xenophobic, and anti-Semitic propaganda, and content related to violent extremism and radicalisation).